 Find #9 Owen Leather

 You get the feeling that Harry Owen was born to do what he does.
-Before graduating with a degree from Camberwell College of Art, he had already taught himself the basics of traditional leather craft techniques having worked at his local cobbler from the age of 16.
+Before graduating with a degree from Camberwell College of Art, he had already taught himself the basics of traditional leather craft techniques having worked at his local cobbler’s from the age of 16.
 Owen Leather launched in 2013 to deliver luxury and bespoke leather goods and, for me, stands out from the crowd because of the way every single piece is made.
-Harry passionately explained to me how he never uses sewing machines, preferring to hand cut every hole with an awl threaded with waxed linen in a process often referred to as saddle stitch.
+Harry passionately explained how he never uses sewing machines.
+He prefers to hand cut every hole with an awl threaded with waxed linen in a process often referred to as saddle stitch.
 You can just feel the skill and love that has gone into every piece.

 I admired the solid oak planning chest/display unit at the centre of his stand and, it turns out, Harry also happened to make that too.
 He loves working with wood as well as leather, he explained – oak in particular – so he incorporated a piece of oak into the top of one of his cases to add structure.
 Don’t you just love craftspeople?

 Find #10 EK Colours